The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 Welcome to the Open Source Geospatial Programming Course!
 - The course consists of a 1-day GeoStack Workshop and a 10-day GeoStack Course.
 - The course uses 100% Open Source Software, Open Standards and Open Content.
-- The course is aimed at programmers that follow courses in data science and geospatial programming.
+- The course is aimed at students at bachelor and master levels that follow courses in data science and geospatial programming and programming enthousiasts alike.
 - The course runs on a VirtualMachine with Ubuntu Linux in VirtualBox to work cross-platform on Linux, MacOS and Windows.
 - In the 1-day Workshop you will build the VM to run a simplified version of a 2D Map Viewer webapplication to explore.
 - In the 10-day Course you will build the full GeoStack VM to run 3 webapplications: a Dataset Dashboard, a 2D Map Viewer with OpenLayers and a 3D Map Viewer with Cesium.
+- The datasets used in the course are GPS track logs that are publicly available for download.
+Two kinds of file formats are used: CSV files with track logs from GPS trackers on the legs of ringed common crane birds (Grus grus) from the animal tracking website [Movebank.org](https://www.movebank.org) and GPX files with track logs from a GPS navigation device from travelling routes in The Netherlands from another GitHub user who donated the datasets for this course as Open Content.

 So, go enjoy and learn things!